PardusEidolon/Cardano-testnet-multiasset-support/# Setting up Cardano Node relay using docker_WIN.md

 3. build the transaction again with the new fee

 ```
-export FEE=185653
+export FEE=183849
 ```

-4. Sign the transaction
+4. Sign the transaction then rebuild the transaction again

 ```
 cardano-cli transaction sign \